Samsung set to do what Apple didn't: a new partnership in the making?

 $859 99

-The Galaxy S25 is also on sale at Walmart.
-The model is now down by $80 at the retailer in select 256GB models.
-Don't miss out!
+The Galaxy S25 is also on sale at Samsung.
+The model is now down by up to $310 with eligible device trade-ins.

 Google News Follow